slyedoc/sly_physics/README.md

   - Bitshifter is the developer of the [glam](https://github.com/bitshifter/glam-rs) crate, finding that repo and knowing I can use it as ref gave me the confidence to even start this.
 - [bevy_rapier](https://github.com/dimforge/bevy_rapier)
 - [BVH tutorial series](https://jacco.ompf2.com/2022/04/13/how-to-build-a-bvh-part-1-basics/) by Jacco Bikker.
 Go check it out if bvh's interest you.

+## Notes

+Since a primary goal is preformance I am avoiding dynamic dispatching, if your new to the concept see https://medium.com/digitalfrontiers/rust-dynamic-dispatching-deep-dive-236a5896e49b for a descent overview